How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Results

 \subsection{Covariate adjustment gains and losses}

-CAG and CAL provide two complementary and practically meaningful metrics for evaluating real‐world consequences of using covariate adjustment.
-Intuitively, CAG reflects the real-world gain if covariate adjustment were applied in place of an unadjusted analysis (including significant findings of either benefit or harm), and CAL captures potential loss due to adjustment, thereby directly reflecting how often covariate adjustment would change the statistical conclusion of a trial.
-These metrics therefore translate methodological performance into clinically interpretable operating characteristics, allowing investigators to assess how adjustment influences decision‐making.

-As summarized in Figure~\ref{fig:summary_results}, covariate adjustment was generally advantageous across methods and outcome types: CAG consistently exceeded CAL, indicating that adjustment is more likely to create meaningful gains than to produce losses.
-For continuous outcomes, the largest benefits were observed for ANCOVA with all covariates (CAG = 0.17, CAL = 0.04), followed by ANHECOVA and IPW.
-For binary outcomes, gains were smaller overall, with the largest CAG observed for g-logistic (CAG = 0.11, CAL = 0.02).
+As summarized in Table~\ref{tab:cag_cal}, covariate adjustment was generally advantageous across methods and outcome types: CAG consistently exceeded CAL, indicating that adjustment is more likely to create gains than to produce losses.
+For continuous outcomes, the largest benefits were observed for ANCOVA with all covariates (CAG = 17\%, CAL = 4\%), followed by ANHECOVA and IPW.
+For binary outcomes, gains were smaller overall, with the largest CAG observed for g-logistic (CAG = 11\%, CAL = 2\%).
 Machine-learning-based estimators showed modest gains but low loss rates.

 Patterns across covariate-selection strategies reveal a trade-off between maximizing efficiency and controlling instability.
 Adjusting for all covariates produced the highest CAG values but also slightly elevated CAL, consistent with increased sensitivity to small-sample variability.
 In contrast, conservative prespecified strategies such as Baseline+ yielded smaller but stable gains: across all methods, covariate adjustment under Baseline+ remained roughly three times more likely to yield a gain than a loss.
-Notably, some apparent losses may reflect the removal of spurious statistical significance arising from baseline imbalance, as discussed in point estimate comparisons.
-In these cases, a decrease in significance does not represent a true “loss,” but rather an improvement in the validity of the treatment effect estimate.
+Notably, some apparent losses may reflect the removal of spurious statistical significance arising from baseline imbalance, as discussed in Section~3.3.